-He was previously the Director of the Cincinnati Art Museum in Ohio, USA (2006-14), during which time he oversaw the renovation of the institution’s building and helped to raise USD 80 million.
+He was previously Director of the Cincinnati Art Museum in Ohio, USA (2006-14), where he oversaw the renovation of the institution’s building and helped to raise USD 80 million.
 He was also Director of the Netherlands Architecture Institute (NIA) in Rotterdam (2001-06); held the post of Commissioner for the Dutch Pavilion at the Venice Biennale’s International Architecture Exhibition for three consecutive editions; was the Venice Biennale’s Architecture Director (2008); and curator of architecture and design at the San Francisco Museum of Modern Art (1995-2001).
-He curated the eighth International Architecture Exhibition (2002) which won the Golden Lion for best foreign pavilion, and co-directed the 2015 Shenzhen Biennale of Architecture and Urbanism.
+He curated the eighth International Architecture Exhibition (2002) and won the Golden Lion for best foreign pavilion, and co-directed the 2015 Shenzhen Biennale of Architecture and Urbanism.

-He is the author of What is Modernism?; The United Nations Building; and At Home in Sprawl: Selected Essays on Architecture.
+He is the author of Making it Modern: The History of Modernism in Architecture of Design (2016, Actar); At Home in Sprawl: Selected Essays on Architecture (RMIT Univ Press 2012), Out There.
+Architecture Beyond Building: 11th International Architecture Exhibition La Biennale di Venezia (2008, Marsilio) and Violated perfection: Architecture and the Fragmentation of the Modern (1990, Rizzoli).
 He has also written for The New York Times, Metropolitan Home, Domus, and Artforum.
-He has written treatises on aesthetics, psychology and human sexuality as they pertain to aspects of architecture, and is one of the main contributors to a spatial interpretation of Queer theory.
+He has written treatises on aesthetics, psychology and human sexuality as they pertain to aspects of architecture, and is one of the main contributors to a spatial interpretation of queer theory.

 He is an honorary member of the British Institute of Architects (2004) and has won an award from the American Institute of Architects (2001).

 Aaron Betsky was a member of the Global LafargeHolcim Awards jury in 2012.